EricJ19/stock-geometizer/DEVELOPMENT.md

     - Better utilize the FinanceData class by changing the function parameters in Geometry class to simply accept a FinanceData object rather than ex.
 26 Week Price Return from the return value of a function in FinanceData.

+- **5/6/20** Polish UI and Update README.md
+    - Change ImGui so the InputText information fits onto the window
+    - Modify color/edge constants for more differentiated stocks, which is important to more easily compare stocks.